It’s been a while since we last heard from Dutch supercar startup Savage Rivale.

 It rode on Savage’s own chassis and featured a powertrain borrowed from the Corvette but never reached production.
 Savage lists factors such as high development costs, lack of a bespoke powertrain and lack of brand heritage as key reasons why the project never took off.

 Savage has since changed its focus to work on pure design, not only for the automotive segment but also luxury villas and yachts.
-The Roadyacht GTS isn’t dead, though, as Japanese electric car startup Green Lord Motors (GLM) plans to launch an electric version of the car.
-GLM already has an electric sports car on sale in the form of the Tommykaira ZZ EV (above).
+The Roadyacht GTS isn’t dead, though, as Japanese electric car startup Green Lord Motors (GLM) has launched an electric version of the car.
+Some readers will recall GLM already has an electric sports car on sale in the form of the Tommykaira ZZ EV.

-The electric version will be called the Roadyacht GTS EV and sold under the GLM brand.
-Crucially, it may end up being just the first in a range of new high-end electric cars developed by GLM.
+Crucially, the G4 may end up being just the first in a range of new high-end electric cars developed by GLM.
 Unfortunately, the company isn’t talking availability dates just yet.